Skip to main content

 User group: eRoaming

-You want to offer public charging.
 Customers of our eMobility Service Partner can charge at your infrastructure when eRoaming is activated.
-More information on eRoaming and billing can be found
+This means you offer your charging station(s) publicly.
+More information on eRoaming and billing here.

 This information is used to distinguish between user groups and can be changed later.
 It is usually advisable to choose a name that describes the use case of the user group.